 I was able to find the candy melts and Halloween non pareils sprinkles in the baking aisle of my local Walmart store.
 However, I could not find the same ingredients at my favorite Kroger Marketplace.

-Therefore, before you plan to make the Halloween Candy Bark recipe be sure that you plan ahead so you can purchase the ingredients required.
+Therefore, before you plan to make the Halloween Candy Bark recipe be sure that you plan ahead so you can easily purchase the ingredients required.

-What Is The Difference Between Candy Melts and Chocolate
+The Difference Between Candy Melts and Chocolate

 When you look at the list of ingredients, you will notice that there are three different colors of candy melts.
 But what are candy melts and how do they different from chocolate?